jon2-vera-cruz/the-real-groove/README.md

 - Replaced the pixelized landing image with a high resolution image.
 - Created a javascript to hide the navbar collapsed menu.
-- Created a javascript to determine a dropdown menu link has been cliked and call the function to hide the navbar collapsed menu within the function.
+- Created a javascript to determine a dropdown menu link has been selected, close/hide the dropdown menu and then call the function to hide the navbar collapsed menu within the function.
 - Corrected the links.

 [Back to Contents](#contents)